starswap/WBGSAlgorithms/Algorithms/Day 13 Base64 Encoding/problemFormulation.md

 END_FUNCTION

 FUNCTION base64_decode(textString):
-	mapping <- ["A","B","C","D"....,"a","b","c","d"....,"0","1","2","3"....,"+","/"]
+	mapping <- ["A","B","C","D","E","F","G","H","I","J","K","L","M","N","O","P","Q","R","S","T","U","V","W","X","Y","Z","a","b","c","d","e","f","g","h","i","j","k","l","m","n","o","p","q","r","s","t","u","v","w","x","y","z","0","1","2","3","4","5","6","7","8","9","+","/"]
+	i <- LENGTH(textString)-1
+	numberOfEquals <- 0
+	WHILE (textString[i] = '='):
+		numberOfEquals <- numberOfEquals +  1
+		i <- i - 1
+	ENDWHILE
+	textString <- textString[0:LENGTH(textString)-1-numberOfEquals]
 	binaryString <- ""
-	FOR i <- 0 TO LENGTH(textString) - 1:
+	FOR i <- 0 TO LENGTH(textString)-1:
 		currentChar <- textString[i]
-		currentCharIndex <- ARRAY_SEARCH(mapping,currentChar) #Any searching algorithm we have done or another - your language probably has one builtin. binary <- to_binary(currentCharIndex,6) #We need to be sure that we have converted this index to a six char length binary string for this to work.
-You could use a mapping hash table/dictionary instead of this but this method seems to be quicker. binaryString <- STR_CONCAT(binaryString,binary)
+		currentCharIndex <- ARRAY_SEARCH(mapping,currentChar) #Any searching algorithm we have done or another - your language probably has one builtin.
+You could use a mapping hash table/dictionary instead of this but this method seems to be quicker. binary <- to_binary(currentCharIndex,6) #We need to be sure that we have converted this index to a six char length binary string for this to work. binaryString <- STR_CONCAT(binaryString,binary)

-	END_FOR
-	i <- LENGTH(binaryString)-1
-	numberOfEquals <- 0
-	WHILE (binaryString[i] == '='):
-		numberOfEquals++
-		i--
-	END_WHILE
-	numberOfCharsToIgnore <- 2*numberOfEquals
+	numberOfBitsToIgnore <- 2*numberOfEquals
-	binaryString <- binaryString[0:LENGTH(binaryString)-numberOfEquals-1]
+	binaryString <- binaryString[0:LENGTH(binaryString)-1-numberOfBitsToIgnore] #Inclusive Ranging
 	RETURN binaryString
-END_FUNCTION
+ENDFUNCTION
 ```